Heaton Chapel

 Heaton Chapel is an area in the northern part of Stockport, Greater Manchester, England.
-Within the boundaries of the historic county of Lancashire, it borders the Manchester districts of Levenshulme to the north, the Stockport districts of Heaton Moor to the west, Reddish and Heaton Norris to the east and Heaton Mersey to the west and south.
-Heaton Chapel and its neighbouring areas are collectively known as the Four Heatons.
+Within the boundaries of the historic county of Lancashire, it borders the Manchester districts of Levenshulme to the north, the Stockport districts of Heaton Moor to the west, Reddish and Heaton Norris to the east, and Heaton Mersey to the west and south.
+Heaton Chapel and its neighbouring areas are known collectively as the Four Heatons.

 History

 Before 1758, Heaton Chapel did not exist but was simply part of the Lancashire parish of Heaton Norris.

-The need for a chapel was identified in Parliamentary Commission "Lancashire and Cheshire church surveys" (1649–1655) but it was a further hundred years before Mr A. Colier raised money by public subscription and Mr Sidebotham petitioned the bishop of Chester for a license to worship in 1758.
-It was dedicated 28 October 1758.
+The need for a chapel was identified in the Parliamentary Commission's Lancashire and Cheshire church surveys 1649–1655, but it was a further hundred years before Mr A. Colier raised money by public subscription and Mr Sidebotham petitioned the bishop of Chester for a licence to worship in 1758; it was dedicated 28 October 1758.
 It is speculated that the need for the chapel was stimulated by the preaching of Charles Wesley who visited Stockport in 1745.
 The Church was built on a field known as Yarn Croft of 1,712 square yards.
-The building was plain brick, with three rounded windows on the North side and three on the South side, and a small projecting chancel, which served as a place for the communion table, which was lit by means of a long round-headed window, with two long rectangular windows on each side.
+The building was plain brick, with three rounded windows on the North side and three on the South side.
+There was a small projecting chancel which served as a place for the communion table, lit by means of a long round-headed window, with two long rectangular windows on each side.
 The church is 'miswent'; that is not built on a true east–west axis.
 In 2015, the Diocese of Manchester changed the official address of the church from Heaton Norris to Heaton Chapel - 250 years after its establishment.

+Transport history

 The principal road from Manchester to Stockport and the south ran through Heaton Chapel along the line of the present Manchester Road.
 It was turnpiked in 1724.
 There was a toll gate opposite the church.
 It entered Stockport down Lancashire Hill.
 In 1826 a new turnpike was built.